Edinburgh-Stingers-IHC/constitution/README.md

 ## 9. Training Ice Rules

 * The designated coach is in full charge of all on-ice activities including on–ice discipline.
-* All payments must be made before training starts.
-All members must present the cash or proof of electronic payment to the Treasurer or designated committee member on arrival at the rink.
+* Payment is expected before training starts; where this is not possible, members must pay within the two‑day grace window in Section 7.1 and may be subject to follow‑up by the Treasurer.
 * All players must wear full kit on ice \[IIHF definition of kit requirements].
 * Players must be ready to start at the allotted time.
 * No-one is to leave the ice without first informing the coach or assistant coach.